ThunderDesign/ThunderDesign.Net-PCL.Threading/README.md

 - `ProtectedInternal`
 - `PrivateProtected`

+---

 ### Advanced: Notify Other Properties

-You can now notify other properties when a specific property changes by using the `alsoNotify` parameter in the `[BindableProperty]` attribute.
+You can notify other properties when a specific property changes by using the `alsoNotify` parameter in the `[BindableProperty]` attribute.

 #### Example
 ```csharp
 using ThunderDesign.Net.Threading.Attributes;